-Entry is completely FREE and if you’ve got any little people who might get restless during all the talking, watch this space for details of our co-located Young Assembly…
+Entry is completely FREE and if you’ve got any pesky kids (or even some non-pesky ones) who’d prefer to express themselves in a noisier way, watch this space for details of our co-located Young Assembly…

 Young Assembly is for 7+ children, with or without parents.
-We gather after the first song of the main Assembly at 11.00 in St Andrews Church, and rejoin in time for the last song at about 12.00.
-There is always a promise of food and a magic trick.
-Sometimes it happens
+We gather after the first song of the main Assembly at 11.00 in a next-door room, and rejoin in time for the last song at about 12.00.

 We will also be running our popular foodbank collection at the main entrance: making it super simple for you to donate any in-date, non-perishable food and toiletries that you can spare (ie. tins, packets, jars and bottles).

 The Sunday Assembly is a worldwide network of non-religious gatherings which aims to uplift and inspire through readings, talks, silent contemplation and classic pop songs.